FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 What you gain

-- $56,300/year in new documented FHO+ time value per physician
+- $56,300/year (estimated, based on published FHO+ rates and physician administrative workload data) in new documented FHO+ time value per physician

 - Audit-defensible billing records stronger than anything you could produce manually